swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

 In this illustration, `@_lifetime(immortal)` specifies that the initializer places no constraints on the lifetime of its result.
+We expect a future proposal to define a stable syntax for expressing such lifetime dependency constraints.

 Preexisting types that conform to `ExpressibleByNilLiteral` are all escapable, and escapable values always have immortal lifetimes, by definition.
-Therefore, initializer implementations in existing conformances already satisfy this new requirement -- it only makes a difference in the newly introduced `~Escapable` case.
+Therefore, initializer implementations in existing conformances already satisfy this new refinement of the initializer requirement -- it only makes a difference in the newly introduced `~Escapable` case.

-By making this change, we need to assume that specifying a lifetime dependency will not have an ABI compatibility impact on existing users of this protocol.

-(Note: `@_lifetime` is not a real attribute.
-Until the language gains an official way to express such constraints, the Swift Standard Library will define this protocol with unstable syntax that isn't generally available.
-We expect the protocol definition to immediately switch to whatever syntax Swift eventually embraces, as soon as it becomes available.)

 ### `enum Optional`